Addiction In Columbus, Ohio: Stages and Warning Signs

 At this stage, regular use continues to increase and negatively impacts the person’s life.

-Although a person may not notice it, people on the outside will notice a significant shift in an individual’s behavior.
-The most common changes to look out for at this stage include neglecting current responsibilities and losing interest in activities they were interested in.
+Although you don’t notice it, people on the outside will notice a significant shift in an individual’s behavior.
+The most common changes to look out for at this stage include neglecting current responsibilities and losing interest in activities you were previously interested in.

 5. Dependence